prashanthr11/cs50x/Final Project/README.md

 CS50-FINAL-PROJECT

-This project used for getting the movies ratings, casts, Year of Release etc., REFERENCES
+This project used for getting the movies ratings, casts, Year of Release, small Description about the movie etc.,

+REFERENCES

 Other Websites that I used:

 w3schools